ONSdigital/SDG_11.2.1/README.md

     * assess the availability of other services across the UK
     * be used to assess the availability of services in other nations

+## Deliverables of the project

+1. Open source reuseable code which relies only on open source resources
+2. A new dataset with analysis of public transport availability for the UK population
+3. Three additional datasets with analysis of public transport availability disagregated by sex, age and disabilities

+# Running the script

 ## Requirements: